Descent-Collective/protocol-core/README.md

-# Onboard Protocol 🏦
+# Descent Protocol 🏦

-This repository contains the core mvp smart contract code for Onboard Protocol.
+This repository contains the core mvp smart contract code for Descent Protocol.
 This is a high level description of the system, assuming familiarity with the basic economic mechanics as described in the one pager.